Ananthagiri Temple: History

-Kalayavana took control of Dwaraka and followed Lord Krishna to Ananthagiri, the Lord then disguised the king under the cloth of his, Kalayavana mistaking the king to be Krishna attaked him and thus became ashes.
+Kalayavana took control of Dwaraka and followed Lord Krishna to Ananthagiri, the Lord then disguised the king under the cloth of his, Kalayavana mistaking the king to be Krishna attacked him and thus became ashes.
 Lord Krishna gave darshana in the form of Sri Anantha Padmanabha Swami to the king and blessed him to take a permanent place in the world in the form of the Muchukunda Nadi.

 Sri Anantha Padmanaba Swamy also gave darshana to markandeya and converted into a charka to swamy.

 About 400 years ago Nizam Nawabs used to come here for hunting and to take rest in the peaceful place of Ananthagiri hills, one day lord Sri Anantha Padmanabha Swamy came to Nizam dreams and asked him to build the temple for him.

 The 7th Navab, Mir Osman Ali also gave a cash grant of Rs.
 20,495 for the repairs of the Anantgiri Balaji Temple.